 WELCOME TO THE GENETIC COUNSELING TRAINING PROGRAM IN THE DEPARTMENT OF GENETICS & GENOME SCIENCES AT CASE WESTERN RESERVE UNIVERSITY!
 This handbook is designed to provide you with general information about the program with emphasis on the clinical training you will receive.
 It also contains helpful general information about the Department and Case Western Reserve University (CWRU).
 Please feel free to expand and add information to it as you proceed through your program.
-Let us know if you think of ways this reference can be improved.
-KEEP IT HANDY - YOU WILL USE IT REPEATEDLY OVER THE NEXT TWO YEARS!
-Meanwhile
+YOU WILL USE IT REPEATEDLY OVER THE NEXT TWO YEARS!

-WE ARE EXCITED THAT YOU ARE HERE AND LOOK FORWARD TO WORKING WITH YOU!!!!!!!!!!!
+WE ARE EXCITED THAT YOU ARE HERE AND LOOK FORWARD TO WORKING WITH YOU!